NLnetLabs/rpki-deploy/terraform/krill-e2e-test/README.md

 TEST OUT: { "roas": [ <ROA>, <ROA>, ... ] }
 ```

-Where the content after `TEST OUT: ` is JSON and is all one one line, and where `<ROA>` is of the form:
+Where the content after `TEST OUT: ` is JSON and is all on one line, and where `<ROA>` is of the form:

 ```
 { "asn": "AS64496", "prefix": "10.0.1.0/24", "maxLength": 24, "ta": "ta" }